Skip to content

 Short background

-I grew up in the sweltering suburbs of Orlando, FL – a city bustling with diverse cultures and various cuisines.
-From the caveman-like turkey legs at theme parks to a sundry of dining options, Central Florida thankfully inspired and embraced my love of food.
+I grew up in the sweltering suburbs of Orlando, Florida — a vibrant city filled with diverse cultures and incredible cuisine.
+From oversized turkey legs at theme parks to exploring international markets and local restaurants, Central Florida fueled my curiosity and appetite for bold flavors.

 Cheyanne Holzworth